-The key word in the definition is assurance; the role of audit is to provide assurance to the organisation (Chief Executive, directors, heads of service, other managers and the Audit and Governance Committee) and ultimately the taxpayers that the Authority maintains an effective control environment that enables it to manage its significant business risks.
-We help the Council achieve its objectives and provide assurance that effective and efficient operations are maintained.
+The key word in the definition is assurance; the role of audit is primarily to provide reasonable assurance to the organisation (Chief Executive, directors, heads of service, other managers and the Audit and Governance Committee) and ultimately the taxpayers that the Authority maintains an effective control environment that enables it to manage its significant business risks.
+We do this by providing risk-based and objective assurance, advice and insight.